zahara-Rahmanchy/Website-Clone-Using-LLM/README.md

 ```

 ### Loading Environmental variables
-Please add API keys for both Hyperbrowser and Gemini API.
+Create a .env file in the root folder of backend and then add API Keys for the below variables
+  - HYPERBROWSER_API_KEY =
+  - GEMINI_API_KEY =

 ### Running the Backend